o11a-audits/o11a-backend/README.md

 Can we have a convergence property graph that represents the properties that are dependent on other properties, so that if a property downstream of something is contradicted, we can see how it affects the upstream properties?
 Maybe all requirements stem from an underlying invariant (which all stem from an attack vector), so when a property is contradicted, we can immediately trace it back through the graph to see how and which invariant is violated.

+### Managing Functional Requirements

+One subject may have many functional requirements.
+All functional requirements are distinct and independent of each other.

+Functional requirement properties are added to a definition initially as unverified, then are able to be marked as verified by each party in the audit as they review convergences.
+When reviewing a specification convergence (comparing definition requirements to containing item purposes), each functional requirement should be reviewed and marked as verified or contradicted independently of each other.

+Functional requirements have dependencies attached to them.
+When a functional requirement is added to a subject, it needs to have a reason for that requirement.
+Whatever depends on that requirement is a dependency.
+In every place a function is called, if it has to uphold a certain property, it should be listed as a dependency of the requirement.
+This way, if the requirement is contradicted, we can immediately trace it back through the graph to see how and which invariant is violated.

+Functional requirements are generally explored as the usage of the subject is studied; therefore, it is important that clients allow users to see and add functional requirements to the subject at a call site.

-## Audting Convergences
+## Auditing Convergences

-Patterns annotate logical constraint checks and can be checked by a constraint algorithm.
-Semantic constraint checks are annotated in regular language with business logic and can only be checked by something that understands the specific business logic semantics.
+Patterns annotate type constraint checks and can be checked by a constraint algorithm.
+Specification constraint checks are annotated in regular language with business logic and can only be checked by something that understands the specific business logic semantics.

 General audit flow is:
  1. Read and understand the docs and the purpose of the project
  2. Brainstorm potential attack vectors
- 2. Read the code, noting what every variable is, is used for, and its constraints (values that cause error states), cross-referencing the docs, and the noting the invariants that uphold the attack vectors
+ 3. Read the code, noting what every variable is, is used for, and its type and specification properties, cross-referencing the docs
- 3. Step through all constraint boundaries, checking that the constraints hold up correctly by types and specifications
+ 4. Step through all convergences, checking that the properties hold up correctly (types and specifications), and noting the invariants that uphold the attack vectors as functional requirements

+### Managing Convergences

+Convergences are the main point of verification in the audit process.
+They have four states: waiting, unverified, verified, and contradicted.
+A waiting convergence is one is waiting for properties to be added to its parts, ie `a + b`, but `a` does not have any properties added so we cannot judge the convergence.